ChainSafe/Delorean-Protocol/README.md

 This becomes particularly powerful when paired with ZKPs such that the published ciphertext can have accompanying proofs about its content (e.g. that it will decrypt to a private key corresponding to a public key)

+## Judging Considerations

+Delorean is a fork of the IPC repo from Protocol Labs.

+The work conducted during the hackathon can be seen in [this diff](https://github.com/consensus-shipyard/ipc/compare/main...BadBoiLabs:Delorean-Protocol:cetf)

+This includes:

+- Updating Fendermint to support ABCI v0.38
+- Developing a custom FVM actor (Delorean actor)
+- Solidity contracts to interface with actor (DeloreanAPI.sol)
+- Modifications to Fendermint to implement the Delorean protocol
+    - Extend CometBFT votes with signatures
+    - Ensure votes have valid signatures
+    - Have block producer commit aggregate signature to actor state
+- Delorean CLI
+    - encrypt/decrypt

 ## Architecture / How it's made

 Delorean is implemented as an [IPC Subnet](https://docs.ipc.space/) allowing it to be easily bootstrapped and have access to assets from parent chains (e.g. FIL).
 It uses CometBFT for consensus and a fork of Fendermint for execution which communicates with the consensus layer via ABCI.